graphql/graphiql/README.md

 The library includes a node executable file which you can find in `./node_modules/.bin/graphql.js` after installation.

-### GraphQL configuration file (`.graphqlrc`)
+### GraphQL configuration file (`.graphqlconfig`)

-GraphQL Language Service, to provide its full feature set, will need to know some information about your GraphQL development environment. `.graphqlrc` is a GraphQL configuration file that contains this information.
+GraphQL Language Service, to provide its full feature set, will need to know some information about your GraphQL development environment. `.graphqlconfig` is a GraphQL configuration file that contains this information.
 ```
 {
-  "build-configs": {
+  "projects": {
     "product-name": {
-      "input-dirs": [
+      "includeDirs": [
         "/dir/paths/to/your/graphql/files"
       ],
-      "exclude-dirs": [
+      "excludeDirs": [
         "/dir/paths/to/ignore/"
       ],
-      "schema-path": "/path/to/the/schema/" // supports `.graphql` IDL or `.json` file
+      "schemaPath": "/path/to/the/schema/" // supports `.graphql` IDL or `.json` file
     }
   }
 }
 ```
-`.graphqlrc` can define mutliple configurations for each GraphQL environment, should you have more than one.
+`.graphqlconfig` can define mutliple configurations for each GraphQL environment, should you have more than one.

 The GraphQL configurations will be used to perform two things in a nutshell:

-1. Using `input-dirs` and `exclude-dirs`, cache all fragment definitions per each product.
+1. Using `includeDirs` and `excludeDirs`, cache all fragment definitions per each product.
 This information will be used to compute dependencies between GraphQL queries and fragments.
-2. Using `schema-path`, build and cache `GraphQLSchema`s (per product).
+2. Using `schemaPath`, build and cache `GraphQLSchema`s (per product).
 The schema will be used to perform query validations, autocomplete suggestions etc.

-Also, if GraphQL Language Service receives an RPC message that contains the path of the file being operated on, `input-dirs` and `exclude-dirs` are used to determine which product configuration the file is associated with.
+Also, if GraphQL Language Service receives an RPC message that contains the path of the file being operated on, `includDirs` and `excludeDirs` are used to determine which product configuration the file is associated with.
 Refer to [GraphQLConfig class](https://github.com/graphql/graphql-language-service/blob/master/packages/graphql-language-service-config/src/index.js) for more information.

 ### Using the command-line interface